-The German wine road runs through the Rhineland Palatinate is the country’s oldest scenic drive.
-It starts in the town of Bockenheim in southwest Germany, then continues along 50 miles of gorgeous wine country all the way to the French border.
+The German wine is the country’s oldest scenic drive.
+The road runs through the Rhineland Palatinate, Germany’s second largest wine growing region, and starts in the town of Bockenheim in southwest Germany then snakes through 50 miles of gorgeous wine country all the way to the French border.

-This is Germany’s second largest wine growing region.
-The route snakes through its many vineyards, wine villages, and the hills of the Palatinate Forest.
-Wine lovers get a great taste of the region’s 1,000-year old viniculture.
-Along the way, you can stop in wine shops, tasting rooms, and visit local wine festivals.
-Discover Germany's stunning Wine Road.
+Wine lovers get a great taste of the region’s 1,000-year old viniculture with pleasant stops in wine shops, tasting rooms, and many local wine festivals.
+Discover one of the country's top attractions, Germany's stunning Wine Road.

 History of the German Wine Road

 The Palatinate wine region is blessed with a mild, Mediterranean climate.
 Thanks to its abundance of sunny days, exotic fruits like figs, lemons, and kiwis are cultivated here – a rarity for Germany.
 In spring, the Palatinate countryside is ablaze with the pink and white colors of thousands of blossoming almond trees.

 A drive along the German wine road is also a trip back in time.
 Alongside medieval castles, half timbered houses and century old abbeys, you'll find traces of even earlier epochs.
 Vines have been imported to the Palatinate since Roman times, and ruins of Roman wine cellars and old taverns are vivid reminders of that legacy.

 Towns and Villages on the German Wine Road